ssinghal37/sunchips37/README.md

 I'm a computational engineering student at UT Austin who loves to code!
 I'm eager to expand my skillset and an open to collaborate on projects.
 I can be reached at sanchit.singhal@utexas.edu

 Current Work/Projects:
-- Connect4 GUI
-- Snake GUI
-- Parallel Processing in Python
+- Data Wrangling with SQL & Python
+- Word Search Game with C++

 <!---